 Through an equity lens, the CASEL 5 SEL competencies of self-awareness, self-management, social awareness, relationship skills, and responsible decision-making can support the development of justice-oriented, global citizens.

-The CASEL 5 SEL competencies promotes intrapersonal, interpersonal, and cognitive knowledge, skills, and attitudes that support lifelong success.
+The CASEL 5 SEL competencies promote intrapersonal, interpersonal, and cognitive knowledge, skills, and attitudes that support lifelong success.
 When used as part of a systemic districtwide effort to promote SEL and equity, this framework can further support the development of communal values and positive ethnic-racial identity.
 Particularly for youth whose cultures and racial-ethnic groups are historically marginalized, this can help minimize the negative impacts of internalized, interpersonal, and institutional oppression and provide ways for students and adults to constructively and collectively respond to injustices.

 SEL competencies can also promote greater understanding of different cultures and power dynamics, and support students and adults in building relationships and interacting with others across diverse backgrounds.
 In this way, SEL competencies can be leveraged to develop justice-oriented, global citizens, and nurture inclusive school and district communities.